RediSearch/ftsb/README.md

 - CSV format, with one command per line.

-- On each line, the first two columns are related to the query type (READ, WRITE, UPDATE, DELETE, SETUP_WRITE) and query group ( any unique identifier you like. example Q1 ).
+- On each line, the first three columns are related to the query type (READ, WRITE, UPDATE, DELETE, SETUP_WRITE), query group ( any unique identifier you like. example Q1 ), and key position.

-- The columns >2 are the command and command arguments themselves, with one column per command argument.
+- The columns >3 are the command and command arguments themselves, with one column per command argument.

 Here is an example of a CSV line:
 ```
-WRITE,U1,FT.ADD,idx,doc1,1.0,FIELDS,title,hello world
+WRITE,U1,2,FT.ADD,idx,doc1,1.0,FIELDS,title,hello world
 ```
 which will translate to the following command being issued:
 ```